cornevanstraten/to_do_list/README.txt

 TO DO LIST

-Simple to-do list using pure Javascript and CSS (no dependencies)
+Simple to-do list using plain jQuery and CSS

 * Create new items on the list
 * Cross off items by clicking them